 Abstract

-As sessile organisms, root plasticity enables plant roots to forage for and acquire nutrients in a fluctuating underground environment.
-Here, we use genetic and genomic approaches in a “split-root” framework - in which physically isolated root systems of the same plant are challenged with different nitrogen (N) environments- to investigate how systemic signaling affects genome-wide reprogramming and root development.
-The integration of transcriptome and root phenotypes enabled us to identify new mechanisms reporting on the “N-economy”, N-supply and demand, of plants as a system.
-Under nitrate-limiting conditions, plant roots adopt an “active-foraging strategy”, characterized by LR outgrowth and a shared pattern of transcriptome reprogramming, in response to either local or distal nitrate deprivation.
+As sessile organisms, plants use root plasticity to forage for and acquire nutrients in a fluctuating underground environment.
+Here, we use genetic and genomic approaches in a “split-root” framework --- in which physically isolated root systems of the same plant are challenged with different nitrogen (N) environments --- to investigate how systemic signaling affects genome-wide reprogramming and root development.
+The integration of transcriptome and root phenotypes enable us to identify new mechanisms underlying “N-economy” (i.e., N-supply and demand) of plants as a system.
+Under nitrate-limited conditions, plant roots adopt an “active-foraging strategy”, characterized by Lateral Root (LR) outgrowth and a shared pattern of transcriptome reprogramming, in response to either local or distal nitrate deprivation.
 By contrast, in nitrate-replete conditions, plant roots adopt a “dormant strategy”, characterized by a repression of LR outgrowth and a shared pattern of transcriptome reprogramming, in response to either local or distal nitrate supply.
-Sentinel genes responding to systemic N-signaling identified by genome-wide comparisons of heterogeneous vs. homogeneous split-root N-treatments, were used to probe systemic N-responses in Arabidopsis mutants impaired in nitrate reduction, hormone synthesis, and also in decapitated plants.
-This combined analysis identified genetically distinct systemic signals reporting on plant N-economy: (i) N-supply: a newly identified long-distance systemic signal triggered by nitrate sensing, and (ii) N-demand: this new data provides experimental support and transitive closure to a previously inferred nitrate-cytokinin-shoot-root relay system that reports the nitrate demand of the whole plant, promoting a compensatory root growth in nitrate rich patches of a heterogeneous soil.
+Sentinel genes responding to systemic N-signaling identified by genome-wide comparisons of heterogeneous vs. homogeneous split-root N-treatments were used to probe systemic N-responses in Arabidopsis mutants impaired in nitrate reduction, hormone synthesis, and also in decapitated plants.
+This combined analysis identified genetically distinct systemic signals underlying plant N-economy: (i) N-supply: a newly identified long-distance systemic signal triggered by nitrate sensing, and (ii) N-demand: experimental support for the transitive closure of a previously inferred nitrate-cytokinin-shoot-root relay system that reports the nitrate demand of the whole plant, promoting a compensatory root growth in nitrate-rich patches of heterogeneous soil.

 \body